ssvlabs/dkg-spec/README.md

 Operations are initiated by an initiator, and executed by operators.
 An initiator can initiate:

 ### Init
 When a init message is sent to the operators, all operators participate and run a DKG ceremony to create key shares.
 A DKG ceremony asks each operator to verifiably share locally generated secrets with other operators, and combine secret shares from all operators to derive its own BLS key share.
+An init message specifies an owner ethAddress.
+The owner is the entity that owns the Ethereum validator which the generated secret shares control.
 After the ceremony, each operator generates a **Result** with a **SignedProof** (see below) for verification.
 Proofs are referred to when an initiator asks for re-sign or reshare.

 ### Re-sign
 In the case where the nonces of a DKG ceremony is not correct, to prevent replay attack, the initiator sends re-sign messages for operators to create new signatures with correct nonces without generating a new validator key.
 For operators to perform re-sign, owner's secret key must be used to sign a re-sign message, convincing the operators that the request is regarding a completed ceremony and it is indeed the owner of this ceremony that requested to re-sign.